yitaoli2023/yitaoli/README.md

-This is a personal blog using a Hugo template and hosted in Github Pages. https://yitaoli2023.github.io/yitaoli/
+This is a personal blog that uses a Hugo template and is hosted on GitHub Pages. https://yitaoli2023.github.io/yitaoli/